interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 If a DSS was provided to this test scenario, uss_qualifier acts as a Display Provider to query Service Providers under test in this step.

+#### Flights data format check

+**[astm.f3411.v19.NET0710](../../../requirements/astm/f3411/v19.md)** requires a Service Provider to implement the P2P portion of the OpenAPI specification.
+This check will fail if the response to the /flights endpoint does not validate against the OpenAPI-specified schema.

 #### ISA query check

 **[astm.f3411.v19.DSS0030](../../../requirements/astm/f3411/v19.md)** requires a USS providing a DSS instance to implement the DSS endpoints of the OpenAPI specification.
 If uss_qualifier is unable to query the DSS for ISAs, this check will fail.